Inicio›Diccionario›grieve

 grieve:

-She grieve for her father.→She grieves for her father.
+She grieve for her father.

 Con sujeto en tercera persona singular ('she'), el verbo debe tomar la forma 'grieves' en presente simple, no 'grieve'.

-They grieved hardly the news.→They grieved deeply over the news.
+They grieved deeply over the news.

 Con 'grieve' usamos 'deeply' (adverbio) en lugar de 'hardly', y 'over' en lugar de preposición sin sentido.